L-Zone

 L-Zone is a 1992 video game published by Synergy Inc.

 Gameplay

 L-Zone is a game in which the player explores the setting in the far future, in a valley by the deserted Dome City of No Name.

 Reception

-Tony Reveaux reviewed the game for Computer Gaming World, and stated that "L-Zone is the embodiment of technological adventure in the future tense."
+Tony Reveaux reviewed the game for Computer Gaming World, and called L-Zone an embodiment of technological adventure in the future tense.